 If you ever suspect that your computer may have malware or viruses, the only way to make sure it's clean again is a clean installation of your OS.

-Save your personal documents on an external drive and follow the instructions in the following articles to do a fresh installation of your OS.
-Do not save any torrented/pirated material.
-Make sure that you completely delete your hard drive, removing your personal files as well.
+Save your personal documents on an external drive and follow the instructions in the following articles to install your OS fresh.
+Do not save any torrented or pirated material.
+Ensure you completely delete your hard drive and personal files.

 Here are the instructions on how to do this (from Microsoft and Apple):